yj3335/NYU-Tandon-LeetCode-Bootcamp-Fall-2025/README.md

 ## Lecture Recordings

 Did you miss a session or need to revisit a topic?
 All our Zoom lectures are recorded and available for you to watch anytime.
-Access the recordings [here](https://docs.google.com/document/d/1yWuEd1b3MDFLlBocrzM7Ws4-tvYbx_FRzmcJmLzVxPs/edit?usp=sharing).
+Access the recordings [here](https://docs.google.com/document/d/1mILG70B3gFs3nppF_UOAJtKeytdybiwmGResf_AZp_M/edit?tab=t.0).

 ## Booking 1:1 Review Times

 Do you need personalized feedback or have specific questions?
-Book a 1:1 session via [Calendly](https://calendly.com/ka3535-nyu/leetcode-technical-interview-coaching-mock-interview)
+Book a 1:1 session via [Google Calendar](https://calendar.app.google/FK96gcVeQNTgSV4e6)

 ## Additional Resources & Tech Guides